ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

   - Frame: F450 Carbon Fiber with retracting arms
   - VTX: Walksnail Avatar HD Pro kit V2

-As said before, I had to design practically all the mounts to every separate component of the drone.
-The frame is a generic carbon fiber frame which had no mounts for the battery or gopro or almost anything.
-The project began on an empty frame and 1000 separate bags of parts and accessories.
+The frame is a generic carbon fiber kit which arrived with no mounts for the battery, GoPro, or other peripherals.
+Starting with just the bare frame and countless bags of parts, I had to design custom mounts for practically every separate component to create a the complete drone system.

 <div align="center">
   <img src="../../images/drone/frame.jpg" width="700" />
-  <p><em> </em></p>
+  <p><em> The F450 carbon fiber frame. </em></p>
 </div>

 ### Battery Mount and Power Distribution

 Since this drone is quite large and uses large batteries (~10 000 mAh / 4s) I used a separate RC car battery holder that was meant for heavy batteries.
 It was installed upside down on the drone with custom 3D printed mounts.
 The drone has a current sensor which I designed to lay in between the battery mount and the frame.
 This saved space and led to a convenient position for the battery XT-connectors.

 <div align="center">